 I was specifically invited to the round table on employability and internationalisation, in order to share our view about the currents opportunities and threats to university departments, and especially the perspective from an ICT department about employability and mobility.

-The talk covered 4 main issues for later discussion:
+The talk addressed 4 main areas for discussion with the participants:

 - Technology as an opportunity for social sciences and humanities.
 It is a fact that many of the research topics addressed nowadays by an ICT department as ours are not of technological nature.
 Subsequently, the skills and knowledge needed to correctly tackle them are not the ones that engineers have, but the ones from other profiles and, mainly, from the humanities.
 Some examples of current work at DTIC-UPF included understanding the impact of artificial intelligence on human behaviour (such as the HUMAINT project led by Emilia Gómez), the impact of technology in diversity and multiculturality (with examples in the music or linguistic domains) or risks associated to algorithm transparency or privacy.